 Ms Brown has substantial knowledge and practical experience of Australian and international exchange traded financial markets, risk management, related infrastructure and regulatory environments.

 Ms Brown was previously Chief Risk Officer with ASX Limited from 2006 to 2010, following its merger with SFE Corporation Limited (SFE).
-Her role included group executive responsibilities for enterprise-wide risk management, compliance and audit.
-She chaired a number of broader group executive committees and developed integration strategy, risk management and policy development and execution for ASX's two central counterparty clearing houses.
+She chaired a number of broader group executive committees, managed key regulatory relationships and developed integration strategy, risk management and policy development and execution for ASX's two central counterparty clearing houses.

 Ms Brown holds a double major degree in accountancy and computer science from Heriot-Watt University, Edinburgh.
 She is a member of the Institute of Chartered Accountants of Scotland and a graduate member of the Australian Institute of Company Directors.

-Ms Malley has 31 years' experience in the investment and banking sectors, including 17 years' experience as a company director.
-Her areas of expertise are regulatory compliance, financial and environmental markets, risk management, corporate governance, custody and trusteeship.
+Ms Malley has over 30 years' experience in the investment and banking sectors, including more than 20 years experience as a company director.
+Her areas of expertise are financial and environmental markets, risk management, corporate governance, regulatory compliance, custody and trusteeship.

 Ms Malley was previously the Chief Risk Officer at Macquarie Funds Management Group and was a member of a number of committees at Macquarie with focuses on clean technology, the Asia Pacific, private equity and global advisory investment.
 She also served on the boards of Macquarie Investment Management Limited and Bond Street Custodians Limited and was a member-elected trustee of the Macquarie Bank Staff Superannuation Fund.
 She oversaw the risk management of portfolios, worth more than $85 billion, investing in clean technologies, publicly traded debt securities, listed equities, derivatives, currencies and private equity.
 She also managed industry regulator and ratings agency relationships.

 Ms Malley is a graduate of the Australian Institute of Company Directors.
 She holds a Bachelor of Arts and a Master of Applied Finance from Macquarie University, a Graduate Diploma in Environmental Law and a Master of Laws from the University of Sydney, and a Juris Doctor from the University of Technology, Sydney.

 Mr D'Ascenzo is recognised internationally for his leadership and expertise in administration, strategy and governance, and for his technical and design skills in tax law and superannuation.